-Gone are the days of the CMO who is not fluent in metrics, analytics and spreadsheets.
-The internet has made marketing far more measurable (and therefore more accountable to the CEO and CFO) than ever before.
-Yet I still frequently hear from my CMO peers that they are struggling to find the right metrics that will get them credibility with the CEO and CFO, and show the real contribution of marketing to the bottom line.
+Gone are the days of the CMO who isn't fluent in metrics, analytics, and spreadsheets.
+The internet has made marketing far more measurable (and therefore more accountable to the CEO) than ever before.

-The 6 Marketing Metrics Your CEO Wants to See
+The 6 Marketing Metrics Your CEO Cares About Most

 1) Customer Acquisition Cost (CAC)

-2) Marketing % of Customer Acquisition Cost (M%-CAC)
+2) Marketing Percentage of Customer Acquisition Cost (M%-CAC)

-I like to compute the marketing portion of CAC and call it M-CAC, and then compute that as a % of overall CAC.
-The M%-CAC is interesting to watch over time, and any change signals that something has changed in either your strategy, or your effectiveness.
+We compute the marketing portion of CAC and call it M-CAC, and then compute that as a percentage of the overall CAC.
+The M%-CAC is interesting to watch over time, and any change signals that something has changed in either your strategy or your effectiveness.

-For instance, an increase either means that 1) you are spending too much on marketing, 2) that sales costs are lower because they missed quota, or 3) that you are trying to raise sales productivity by spending more on marketing and providing more and higher quality leads to Sales.
+For instance, an increase either means that 1) you are spending too much on marketing, 2) sales costs are lower because they missed quota, or 3) you are trying to raise sales productivity by spending more on

-3) Ratio of Customer Lifetime Value to CAC (LTV:CAC)
+3) Ratio of Customer Lifetime Value to CAC (

-To compute the LTV, you need to take the revenue the customer pays you in a period, subtract out the gross margin, and then divide by the estimated churn % (cancellation rate) for that customer.
-So, for a type of customer who pays you $100,000 per year where your gross margin on the revenue is 70%, and that customer type is predicted to cancel at 16% per year, then the LTV is $437,500.
+To compute the LTV, you need to take the revenue the customer pays you in a period, subtract out the gross margin, and then divide by the estimated churn percentage (cancellation rate) for that customer.
+So, for a type of customer who pays you $100,000 per year where your gross margin on the revenue is 70%, and that customer type is predicted to cancel at a rate of 16% per year, then the LTV is $437,500.

 4) Time to Payback CAC

-This ratio shows what % of your new business is driven by Marketing.
-To compute it, take all of the new customers you signed up in a period, and look at what % of them started with a lead that Marketing generated.
-This is much, much easier to do when you have a closed-loop marketing analytics system, but you can do it manually -- just know it will be time consuming.
+This ratio shows what percentage of your new business is driven by marketing efforts.
+To compute it, take all of the new customers you signed up in a period, and look at what percentage of them started with a lead that the marketing team generated.
+This is much, much easier to do when you have a closed-loop marketing analytics system, but you can do it manually -- just know it will be time-consuming.

-What I like about this metric is that it directly shows what portion of the overall customer acquisition originated in Marketing, and it is often higher than Sales would lead you to believe.
-In my experience, this % varies widely from company to company.
-For companies with an outside sales team supported by an inside sales team with cold callers, this percentage might be pretty small, perhaps 20-40% ; for a company with an inside sales team that is supported by a lot of lead generation from Marketing, it might be 40-80% ; and for a company with somewhat humanless sales, it might be 70-95%.
+What we like about this metric is that it directly shows what portion of the overall customer acquisition originated in Marketing, and it is often higher than what you might think.
+In our experience, this number varies widely from company to company.
+For companies with an outside sales team supported by an inside sales team with cold callers, this percentage might be pretty small, perhaps 20-40%.
+But for a company with an inside sales team that is supported by a lot of lead generation from Marketing, it might be as high as 40-80%.

-Note: You can also compute this percentage using revenue, not customers, depending on how you prefer to look at your business.
+Note: You can also compute this percentage using revenue instead of customers, depending on how you prefer to look at your business.